Shvaib-Khan/EMS-App/README.md

-# A full-stack web application for managing employees, assigning tasks, and tracking progress.
-Built using React for the frontend taking local storage
+# A frontend web application for managing employees, assigning tasks, and tracking progress.
+Built using React taking local storage